DorothyTamYiLing/GWarrange/tutorials.md

 14,582 kmers were found to be significantly associated with the structural phenotype.
 The sequences of the kmers were extracted and placed in a multifasta file (example_data/clus1clus2_sigk.fasta).

-Then, these kmers were blasted with the original genome set for studying potential genome rearrangment that are captured by them.
+Then, these kmers were blasted with the original genome set for studying potential genome rearrangment that are captured by them, implemented by the following script:

 ```
 bash main.sh -k ./example_data/clus1clus2_sigk_withN.fasta \